* Son of Ethel and Julius Rosenberg, the convicted Soviet spies

 * Founder and Executive Director of the Rosenberg Fund for Children

-Born in 1947 (in New York City) as Robert Rosenberg, Robert Meeropol is the younger of the two biological sons of Julius and Ethel Rosenberg, who in 1953 were executed for conspiracy to commit espionage.
-After Robert’s parents were arrested and incarcerated (at New York’s Sing Sing Prison) in the summer of 1950, the boy and his older brother Michael lived for three months with their maternal grandmother, Tessie Greenglass, who then sent the pair to live at Hebrew Children’s Home in the Bronx.
+Born in 1947 (in New York City) as Robert Rosenberg, Robert Meeropol is the younger of the two biological sons of Julius and Ethel Rosenberg, Communist Party members who in 1945 passed secret information about the atomic bomb to the Soviet Union, and in 1953 were executed for conspiracy to commit espionage against the United States.
+After Robert’s parents were arrested and incarcerated (at New York’s Sing Sing Prison) in the summer of 1950, the boy and his older brother, Michael, lived for three months with their maternal grandmother, Tessie Greenglass, who then sent the pair to live at Hebrew Children’s Home in the Bronx.
 Several months later, their paternal grandmother, Sophie Rosenberg, took the boys into her custody for about a year.
 She then sent them to New Jersey to live with the Bach family, friends of the Rosenbergs.
-Eventually the boys were adopted by writer/songwriter Abel Meeropol and his wife Anne, both of whom were die-hard Stalinists who – unlike most American Communists – were unaffected by the 1956 revelations of the late Joseph Stalin‘s monstrous crimes.
+Eventually the boys were adopted by writer/songwriter Abel Meeropol and his wife, Anne, both of whom were die-hard Stalinists who – unlike most American Communists – were unaffected by the 1956 revelations of the late Joseph Stalin‘s monstrous crimes.
 Upon their adoption, Robert and Michael took the Meeropol surname.
 Robert, for his part, never revealed who his biological parents were, even to his closest friends, until his early twenties.

 By his own account, Robert Meeropol “had never felt so isolated” as he did during the Cuban Missile Crisis of 1962, when America teetered on the brink of nuclear war.
 His feelings of isolation were due to the fact that he identified with Communist Russia, rather than with his own country under attack.
 Indeed, he had already soaked up most of the Communist creed and was devoted to his boyhood idol, the Cuban dictator Fidel Castro: “In Fidel I found my contemporary hero.”